-A University employee who is aware that a privacy or information security breach may have occurred must take immediate action to stop and contain the breach, and contact the appropriate people within the University.
+A University employee who is aware that an information security incident or privacy breach may have occurred must take immediate action to stop and contain it, and contact the appropriate people within the University.

-A privacy or information security breach has occurred when there is unauthorized access to, or unauthorized collection, use, disclosure, or disposal of:
+An information security incident or privacy breach has occurred when there is unauthorized access to, or unauthorized collection, use, disclosure, or disposal of:

 that is handled in the course of the University’s operations, or in the course of a research project by a University researcher.